acm-ucr/swe-agent/README.md

 # SWE Agent
-This is the first iteration of local, distributed system SWE agent.
+This is the first iteration of a local, distributed SWE agent system.
 The goal of this first iteration is to automate the creation of the frontend and backend of a basic website when given a user prompt and the figma assets.

 ## Getting Started